Achiwilms/NVIDIA-Triton-Deployment-Quickstart/README.md

 If you're using Linux or MacOS, you can follow this quickstart using your terminal.
 However, for Windows OS users, please note that CMD will not work.
 Instead, you should use Windows PowerShell.

 ## Step 0: Install Docker
-Please follow the Docker installation instructions that are tailored to your particular operating system.
+Follow the Docker installation instructions that are tailored to your particular operating system.
 You can access comprehensive step-by-step guide [here](https://docs.docker.com/engine/install/).

 ## Step 1: Create Model Repository